open-atmos/PySDM/paper/paper.md

 # Introduction

-`PySDM` is an open-source Python package for simulating the dynamics of population of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
+`PySDM` is an open-source Python package for simulating the dynamics of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
 It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous phase (air) and a dispersed phase (aerosol), with `PySDM` being responsible for representation of the dispersed phase.
-As of the major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent the evolution of size spectrum of aerosol/cloud/rain particles.
+As of the major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent the evolution of the size spectrum of aerosol/cloud/rain particles.
-The particle-based approach contrasts the more commonly used bulk and bin methods in which atmospheric particles are segregated into multiple categories (aerosol, cloud, rain) and their evolution is governed by deterministic dynamics solved on Eulerian grid.
+The particle-based approach contrasts the more commonly used bulk and bin methods in which atmospheric particles are segregated into multiple categories (aerosol, cloud, rain) and their evolution is governed by deterministic dynamics solved on the same Eulerian grid as the dynamics of the continuous phase.
-Particle-based methods employ discrete computational (super) particles, each carrying a set of continuously-valued attributes evolving in Lagrangian manner.
+Particle-based methods employ discrete computational (super) particles for modelling the dispersed phase.
+Each super particle is associated with a set of continuously-valued attributes evolving in Lagrangian manner.
 Such approach is particularly well suited for using probabilistic representation of particle collisional growth (coagulation) and for representing processes dependent on numerous particle attributes which helps to overcome the limitations of bulk and bin methods [@Morrison_et_al_2020].

 The `PySDM` package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
-The SDM is a probabilistic alternative to the mean-field approach embodied by the Smoluchowski equation (for a comparative outline of both approaches see @Bartman_and_Arabas_2021).
+The SDM is a probabilistic alternative to the mean-field approach embodied by the Smoluchowski equation, for a comparative outline of both approaches see @Bartman_and_Arabas_2021.
-In atmospheric aerosol-cloud interactions, particle collisional growth is responsible for
-  formation of rain drops through collisions of smaller cloud droplets (warm-rain process) as well as for aerosol washout.
+In atmospheric aerosol-cloud interactions, particle collisional growth is responsible for formation of rain drops through collisions of smaller cloud droplets (warm-rain process) as well as for aerosol washout.